dimitarpg13/langchain_tutorial/LangChainUseCases.md

 ## Some Preliminaries

+### Chat models

+Large Language Models (LLMs) are ML models used in a wide range of language-related tasks such as text generaton, translation, summarization, question answering, and more, without task-specific fine tuning for every scenario.

 ### LangChain Expression Language (LCEL)

 LangChain Expression Language (LCEL) is a declarative way to easily compose chains together.
 LCEL was designed to support putting prototypes in production , with no code changes.
 LCEL can be used from the simplest "prompt + LLM" chain to the most complex chains having hundreds of steps.